 3. Carefully smell the burnt thread, as well as touch the ashes with your fingers.

-4. If you smell a burnt hair smell and if the ashes turn to powder, your shawl has a higher chance of being original.
-Pashmina shawls are made from natural hair, and hence give the same odour.
+4. If you smell a burnt hair smell and if the ashes turn to powder, your scarf has a higher chance of being original.
+Pashmina scarves are made from natural hair, and hence give the same odour.

 5. Post this process, check on the burnt Pashmina thread again.
 If it has acquired a matte appearance, there is a greater chance of it being original.

-- Take a corner of the shawl, and rub it against its own surface
+- Take a corner of the scarf, and rub it against its own surface

 - If your Pashmina is fake, it will produce static electricity.
 That is what polyester fabric does.